michaeljgrieshaber/Code-Jokes/README.md

 #### PostMVP

 - Modify the user submission to have multiple options like a would you rather and include the user to pick options
 - Create seperate forums for different topics.
-Example: jokes, favorite team, would you rather,
+Example: jokes, favorite team, would you rather, etc.

 ## Project Schedule